 - Give your child lots of practice with dressing and un-dressing themselves.
-School shirts with buttons can be tricky but ideally they should be able to dress and undress themselves by the time P.E starts (which usually isn’t straight away!)
+School shirts with buttons can be tricky but ideally they should be able to dress and undress themselves by the time P.E starts (which isn’t usually straight away!)

 - An interest in stories is SO important for literacy skills.
 Read with your child as often as you can to foster a love for reading from an early age.
-This one is really important.
+This one is important.

 - When starting Reception your child should be able to recognise their name.
-It is a bonus if they can copy some of the letters or even better, can have go at writing their name.
+It is a bonus if they can copy some of the letters or even better, if they can have go at writing their name.

 - Practise counting with your child as often as you can up to 10.
 Use everyday objects, such as carrots on the plate, to incorporate into everyday chat.